aliciavr/thomsonpy/docs/source/modules.rst

 thomsonpy Documentation
 ***********************
-Here are the subpackaged and submodules description detailed.
+Here are the subpackages and submodules description detailed.

 .. toctree::
    :maxdepth: 4